ICE Gives Back

-City Harvest is New York City’s oldest and most well-known food rescue organization.
-City Harvest has rescued, received and delivered millions of pounds of food to help address hunger and food budget issues faced by the millions of New Yorkers who live at or below the poverty level.
-ICE President Rick Smilow is a City Harvest board member.
+City Harvest is one of the country’s oldest and most well-known food rescue organizations.
+City Harvest has rescued, received and delivered millions of pounds of food to help address hunger and food budget issues faced by the millions of Americans who live at or below the poverty level.
+ICE Chairman and CEO Rick Smilow is a City Harvest board member.

 ICE assists City Harvest with fundraising by hosting donor development events, donating cooking parties as auction items and co-sponsoring one of the organization’s trucks.
-Additionally, ICE made a major gift to help enable City Harvest to build a multifunctional kitchen in the organization’s Long Island City warehouse and food rescue facility.
+Additionally, the Smilow family has made a major gift to help enable City Harvest to support the organization’s warehouse and food rescue facility in Brooklyn, New York.

 ICE also donates food and ingredients to City Harvest on a daily basis and is now the organization’s “top school donor.”